The soul of a new machine is an essential chapter in the history of the machine that revolutionized the world in the twentieth century.

 Gate’s complaints would reverberate well into the Internet age, and variations on the controversy persist.

-UNIX: A History and a MemoirIndependently published #ad - UNIX: A History and a Memoir #ad - The fascinating story of how Unix began and how it took over the world.
+UNIX: A History and a MemoirIndependently published #ad - The fascinating story of how Unix began and how it took over the world.
 O reilly Media.
 Brian kernighan was a member of the original group of Unix developers, the creator of several fundamental Unix programs, and the co-author of classic books like "The C Programming Language" and "The Unix Programming Environment.

 A People's History of Computing in the United StatesHarvard University Press #ad - Simon Schuster.
 But throughout the 1960s and 1970s a diverse group of teachers and students working together on academic computing systems conducted many of the activities we now recognize as personal and social computing.
 Silicon valley gets all the credit for digital creativity, when computing meant more than using mature consumer technology, but this account of the pre-PC world, challenges that triumphalism.